-Currently, I am caring for my elderly mom who is showing initial signs of dementia/senility.
-This has temporarily halted my traveling while I assist her and work on finding a more suitable living environment.
+Currently, I am caring for my elderly mom who is showing initial signs of dementia.
+This has temporarily halted my travel while I assist her and find a more suitable living environment.
 I have not camped once this year; however, my Aunt and Uncle took care of her this weekend allowing me a much needed weekend respite.
-I headed for nearby Kettle Moraine State Forest for a Kettle Moraine South camping and hiking adventure.
+I headed for nearby Kettle Moraine State Forest for a Kettle Moraine camping and hiking adventure in the Southern Unit.

 Kettle Moraine South camping and hiking adventure at Ottawa Lake

 I booked two nights at the Ottawa Lake Recreation Area campground.
 Ottawa Lake is a tiny scenic lake open year round featuring 65 electrical sites, flush toilets, two shower buildings, and a winter vault toilet.

 The shower facilities are nice and clean.
 Nice that there are no pit toilets here.
 Ottawa Lake is on the northern end of the park, so it is not centrally located, but it is right next to the Scuppernong scenic trail.

 Other camp areas in the Southern Unit include Pinewoods Campground, Horseriders campground, and Whitewater Lake Campground.
 There are no group camps at Ottawa Lake, but those are offered at Pinewoods and Whitewater Lake.
 There are also lake camping options in the Northern Unit at Mauthe Lake and Long Lake.
 You cannot go wrong at any of the Wisconsin State Parks

 The campsite is ideal for families too as there is a swimming beach and playground.
 I camped at site 338, and it was spacious and shaded.
 Even though the site was close to four other campsites, it had enough privacy due to the thick vegetation between the sites.

 Scuppernong Springs Nature Trail